Events

 Presentation Information:

-This training is worth four (4) continuing education hours.
+This training is worth six (6) continuing education hours (inclusive of six hours of ethics).

-An application for four (4) continuing education hours has been made to the Maine Board of Alcohol and Drug Counselors.
+Training hours have been approved for six (6) continuing education hours by the Maine Board of Alcohol and Drug Counselors.

 Agenda for the Day: